yarnpkg/berry/packages/gatsby/content/features/offline-cache.md

 ## Cache integrity

 Because the archive checksums are stored within the lockfile, any cache corruption will be detected at install-time and you'll be asked to resolve the problem - either by removing the corrupted file, or updating the checksum.
-The later isn't meant to be done except for advanced users in extremely specific cases.
+The latter isn't meant to be done except for advanced users in extremely specific cases.